dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/30_Fields_General.md

 :::

 :::{.warnings}
-Normal extensions are *not* distinguished, but condition 2 holds: lifts of normal extensions are normal.
+Normal extensions are *not* distinguished, since they fail transitivity.
+However, they do have the lifting and compositing properties.
 :::

 :::{.remark}
 A counterexample to being distinguished: take $\QQ(2^{1\over 4}) / \QQ(2^{1\over 2}) / \QQ$, each leg is normal since it's quadratic, but the overall extension misses complex roots.